poojapasupu/NextJS-React-Anime-App/README.md

 - If time permitted, I would have learnt about testing the application in Next.js, different caching techniques like react-component-caching.
 I would have provided better API Documentation and better user-experience with the application.

 ## Recent Enhancements:
-- Included TypeScripting to the project
+- Included TypeScripting to the project.
+- Added more ES6 functionalities.
+- Include Node Environment variables for development and prod servers.

 ## Published Link:
 https://next-js-react-anime-app.vercel.app/